Skip to main content

 This determines which documents appear in the Powersheet Drive sidebar topic.

-1. Open Administration > Nextedy POWERSHEET > Models — confirm the domain model loads
+1. Open Administration > Nextedy Powersheet > Models — confirm the data model loads

 3. Open a migrated document — confirm the Powersheet table view displays correctly